brentgroves/repsys/research/m_z/virtualization/networking/architecture/netfilter/firewall/iptables/masquerading.md

 In iptables, masquerading, a form of SNAT (Source Network Address Translation), allows multiple internal network devices to share a single external IP address, effectively hiding their private IPs behind the router's public IP.

+Note: We could use masquerading if our host has multiple networks with multiple IPs.
+So we could configure one natter with VLan 50's IP and another natter with VLan 220's IP.

 Here's a more detailed explanation:
 What it does:
 Masquerading translates the source IP addresses of packets originating from a private network to the public IP address of the router's external interface.